petemadsen/esp32/knusperhaeuschen/README.md

 ## Save Power

-* Reduce speed from 240 to 80 MHz
+* *TODO* Reduce speed from 240 to 80 MHz
 * Sleep at night
-* Use PIR
+* *TODO* Use PIR
+* *TODO* switch off ADC
+* *TODO* switch off dfplayer

+### Sleep at Night

+In order to enter the night mode we need to know the time.
+We use the SNTP module to get it.

+During the night, the module goes to sleep but wakes up every hour.
+It tries to update/get the time and to go sleep again.

+Wake up and wait about one minute before going to sleep again.